aarti321/blog-post/README.md

 If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
 Laracasts contains thousands of video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.

+#challenges Faced :
+Setting up a development environment was first challenging, as I had problems installing Composer and PHP.
+Since either Composer or PHP wasn't well installed or configured, Laravel would not work.
+This was quite a tough time for implementing CRUD for a blog in Laravel, especially for a new individual.
+This is where troubleshooting environment variable and other dependency errors came in.

+I set up the environment, created the Post model and migration files, built a controller for CRUD – PostController, and designed the views with Blade templates.
+While there were some difficulties at the beginning, the strong Laravel documentation and community support helped to overcome such setup challenges.

 ## Laravel Sponsors

 We would like to extend our thanks to the following sponsors for funding Laravel development.
 If you are interested in becoming a sponsor, please visit the [Laravel Partners program](https://partners.laravel.com).